fanpei91/torsniff/README.md

 p2p.listen(6881, '0.0.0.0');
 ```

-**p2pspider only runs on a host which has dedicated public IP.
-If you want to use VPS to run it, I highly recommend you to use [Vultr VPS](http://www.vultr.com/?ref=6859233).**

-**There are some inexplicable issues if you are runing on centos.
-You'd better run p2pspider on ubuntu.**

 ##Contribute
 After forking the code, use ```npm install``` to install required packages.
 Run ```node test/index.js``` to review results.